Wednesday, December 24, 2008

 WFMW - Moving and Packing

-I haven't done a Works for me in a while because I've been so busy with legal matters and moving! :)) Anyhow.
 I thought I might just share how I pack.
 I have very very rarely had breakage.

 1. For China and plates I use disposable Styrofoam plates in between each plate.
 Really cheap and cushions the HECK out of it.